 Where to Watch The Miami Marathon?

 Watching near the finish area in Bayfront Park is of course where that thrilling air of excitement and expectation is at its peak, but also where the crowds concentrate.
-Bayfront Park bleachers will be open at 6:30 am, and throughout the morning there will be a Carnival Fun Zone Finish Festival.
+Bayfront Park bleachers are located just South of the finish line and will be available on a first-come, first-served basis.

 Cheer Zones are also set up along the course with plenty of live entertainment, refreshments and a festive atmosphere to boost runners to the finish line as they pass along and refuel.